jnozzi/cocoadev.com/markdown/MultipleToolbars.md

 ----

-Try making a single instance variable, a General/NSMutableArray called "items" or something. alloc and init it inside your init method, then add a quick
+Try making a single instance variable, a NSMutableArray called "items" or something. alloc and init it inside your init method, then add a quick

     [items addObject:toolbarItem];